elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 **Michaela:**: [00:15:07] Yeah.
 I liked that.
 I liked that idea a lot, because if you think about a business and it has a building and it is in the building, like, and the building just rots right.
 Buildings wrong.
 Right.
 So they.
-They get older.
+They get old.
 The forsake is not nice anymore.
-The entrance is maybe not nice the floor, right.
+The entrance maybe is not nice the floor, right.
-Ceiling and so on, but people it's very visible to people and you think like, well, it's good enough still it's good enough.
+Ceiling and so on, but it's very visible to people and you think like, well, it's good enough still it's good enough.
 But there comes a point where you think, well, we cannot have this entrance.
 It's still functioning.
 Right.
 It opens the door, but it makes them noise.
 Right.
 And it looks horrible.